 If your cat has always snored and hasn’t shown any other signs of illness, then you shouldn’t have anything to worry about.
 However, always consult with your vet if you do have any concerns about your cat’s snoring.

 You have dry air in the house

-Another reason that could be causing your cat to snore is dry air in your house.
-This can have the same effect on your cat as it does humans.
+Another reason that could be causing your cat to snore is the dry air in your house.
+This can have the same effect on your cat as it does on humans.
 As a simple solution, you could try putting a humidifier next to where they sleep.